ndaneil/interactive-3d-screen/README.md

 <p align="center"><img src="./images/frustum-off-axis.png" width="50%"></p>

 As can be seen above, new objects may become visible (red and purple circles) and existing ones will be visible from a different perspective (yellow objects).
 This is how off-axis projection works.
 For almost all 3D frameworks, it is possible to configure such a skewed frustum.

 In OpenGL the view frustum can be configured with the following parameters.
 The virtual camera is located at the top of the pyramid.
 The left and right (and top and bottom) values define the slope of the sides and together with the near and far planes define the visible space.
 Anything between the near and far planes will be visible, anything outside it won't.

 <p align="center"><img src="./images/frustum-params.png" width="50%"></p>

 If you are interested in more complicated projections, I recommend Robert Kooima's [Generalized Perspective Projection paper](http://160592857366.free.fr/joe/ebooks/ShareData/Generalized%20Perspective%20Projection.pdf).
-The thing to remember about off-axis projection is that the left, right, top, bottom, near and far variables control the projection.
+The main thing to remember about off-axis projection is that the left, right, top, bottom, near and far variables control the projection.
 In OpenGL, this is achieved by the [`glFrustum` function](https://registry.khronos.org/OpenGL-Refpages/gl2.1/xhtml/glFrustum.xml).

 To get started with coding a 3D visualization, we need to create a new class which inherits from `QOpenGLWidget`.
-This class will house the OpenGL code.
-In the constructor, we initialize the variables we will use to store the coordinates of the person's eye midpoint (`coord_x`, `coord_y`, `coord_z`).
-We will multiple scenes we can switch between, so we need to store which scene is currently displayed (`scene_idx`) as well as the total number of scenes (`num_scenes`).
+This class will contain our OpenGL code.
+In the constructor, we initialize the variables we will use to store the coordinates of the viewer's eye midpoint (`coord_x`, `coord_y`, `coord_z`).
+We will create multiple scenes we can switch between, so we need to store which scene is currently displayed (`scene_idx`) as well as the total number of scenes (`num_scenes`).
 Finally, we need a variable we will use for animations (`animation_idx`) and the aspect ratio of the display (`h_w_ratio`):

 ``` python